Morning dress: Composition

+Morning suit

-Considered slightly less formal by some, a morning suit can be worn in variant sometimes referred to as "morning grey dress", which has mid-grey matching morning coat, waistcoat, and trousers (all cut the same as above); being more relaxed, this is a traditional option for events in less formal settings such as Royal Ascot, and is now often worn to weddings as well.
+If the trouser cloth matches the coat, the ensemble becomes a morning suit.
+The waistcoat may also match, or not (an "odd waistcoat").
+These are considered slightly less formal than morning coat ensembles, especially in lighter tones.
+Sometimes referred to as "morning grey dress", which has mid-grey matching morning coat, waistcoat, and trousers (all cut the same as above); being more relaxed, this is a traditional option for events in less formal settings such as Royal Ascot, and is now often worn to weddings as well.

 Morning coat

 The modern morning coat is single-breasted and usually has peaked lapels.
 It is usually closed with a single button but may have a link-front closure instead.
 It is traditionally in either black or Oxford grey herringbone wool, which should not be too heavy a weight, with curved front edges sloping back into tails of knee length.

 The coat may feature ribbon braiding around the edges of the collar, lapels, and down around the tails; it may also be present on the hook vent, breast pocket, and sleeves.
 Nicholas Storey advises that braiding should be avoided for very formal morning wear.